Medborgaretest.

 How difficult is the citizenship test?

 The test is designed to be passable for anyone who understands the basics of how Sweden works.
 It is not an academic exam — you do not need to memorise legislation, historical dates, or detailed authority structures.
-Similar tests in the Nordic countries and Europe generally show high pass rates among those who have prepared with the right material.
+It is meant to be within reach for those who prepare with the right material.

 How do you best prepare for the test?

-The most effective way to prepare is regular practice with questions that reflect the seven knowledge areas.
+The most effective way to prepare is regular practice with questions that cover all 13 chapters in Sverige i fokus.
 Short, focused sessions — 15–20 minutes per day — produce better results than intensive cramming just before the test.

 • Practice with the right question format.
-The test will likely use multiple-choice questions.
+The test consists of multiple-choice questions with four options.
 Train in that format — not open questions or essays.

 • Learn the big picture.
 Understand how the pieces fit together: how the Riksdag, the government, and public authorities interact, rather than reciting isolated facts.

 • Stick to reliable sources.
 There is a lot of rumour about the test.
-Use official information and well-founded practice platforms — not social media.
+Use official information — Sverige i fokus and UHR — and well-founded practice platforms, not social media.

 • See Swedish everyday life as your textbook.
 The questions are about things you already encounter: which authority to contact when you move, what the region does versus the municipality, how freedom of expression works.

-At medborgaretest.se you will find over 1,000 interactive questions covering all knowledge areas.
+At medborgaretest.se you will find over 1,000 interactive questions covering all 13 chapters.
 The platform adapts to your answers and shows exactly where you need to spend more time — so you can walk into the test with genuine confidence.

 Sweden's leading practice platform for medborgarskapsprovet

-Medborgaretest.se is Sweden's leading practice platform for the 2026 citizenship test (medborgarskapsprovet) — with over 1,000 practice questions written by certified teachers in civics and Swedish, aligned with the seven knowledge areas specified by the government.
+Medborgaretest.se is Sweden's leading practice platform for the 2026 citizenship test (medborgarskapsprovet) — with over 1,000 practice questions written by certified teachers in civics and Swedish, aligned with the 13 chapters in Sverige i fokus.
 The platform is free to use, runs directly in the browser without installation, and is updated continuously as the government, the Swedish Migration Agency (Migrationsverket), and the Swedish Council for Higher Education (UHR) release new information about the test.

 Frequently asked questions